GMWalletApp/7702/README.md

 third-party relayer API.

 > [!WARNING]
-> This software controls real transactions and has not been presented as a
-> completed independent security audit.
-Review the contracts, protect all
-> production keys with appropriate signing infrastructure, test with
-> `--dry-run`, and use small canary amounts before production use.
+>This software has undergone an internal security review but has not yet been independently audited by an external security firm.
+Before using or >deploying the code, you should carefully review all components and assess any potential security, operational, and financial risks.

+>You are solely responsible for your deployment, configuration, security practices, and use of this software, including any transactions or losses >resulting from its use.

 ## How it works